HimachalLad/ReactSimpleApp/README.md

+# Search app

+Description:
-# Search app made using Javascript/ jQuery which using AJAX
+1) Made using Javascript/ jQuery which using AJAX